Multi-fidelity Gaussian process regression for noisy outputs and non-nested experimental designs: a comparison between the recursive and non-recursive formulations: Noisy Gaussian process regression

-In this section, we define several surrogate models based on GPs, we present formulas for the predictive mean and covariance of these processes and also provide details regarding the optimization of the different parameters.

-\subsection{Noisy Gaussian process regression}
+\section{Noisy Gaussian process regression}

-We are interested in approximating a deterministic target function $y : \mathbb{R}^D \mapsto \mathbb{R}$.
-However, we can only observe the scalar outputs of a function $z$, which are tainted by a zero-mean stochastic process $\varepsilon$ in the sense that: In the following, we suppose that $\varepsilon$ represents an additive Gaussian noise, that all of its realizations are independent, and that the noise is homoscedastic, i.e., its variance denoted $\sigma^2_\varepsilon$ does not depend on the input $\textbf{x}$. \\
+We are interested in approximating a deterministic target function $y : \mathbb{R}^D \mapsto \mathbb{R}$ using only observations of a function $z$, which are tainted by a zero-mean stochastic process $\varepsilon$ in the sense that: In the following, we suppose that $\varepsilon$ represents an additive Gaussian noise, that all of its realizations are independent, and that the noise is homoscedastic, i.e., its variance denoted $\sigma^2_\varepsilon$ does not depend on the input $\textbf{x}$. \\

 We have at our disposal a training set $\mathcal{D} = (X_{tr}, \textbf{z}_{tr})$, composed of a set of inputs $X_{tr} = (\textbf{x}_1,\dots,\textbf{x}_N) \in \mathbb{R}^{N \times D}$ and a set of observed outputs $\textbf{z}_{tr}= (z_1,\dots,z_N) \in \mathbb{R}^{N \times 1}$ such that for all $i \in \{1,\dots,N\}$, $z_i = y(\textbf{x}_i) + \varepsilon(\textbf{x}_i)$.
 We adopt a Bayesian framework in which the prior model for $y$ is a GP $Y$ with a mean function $m$ and a covariance function $k$.
-With the previous considerations, $\varepsilon$ is a GP of mean zero and covariance function : $\text{Cov}(\varepsilon(\textbf{x}), \varepsilon(\textbf{x}'))=\sigma^2_\varepsilon \cdot \mathbbm{1}(\textbf{x}=\textbf{x}')$, with $\mathbbm{1}(\cdot)$ being the indicator function.
+With the previous considerations, $\varepsilon$ is a GP of mean zero and covariance function: $\text{Cov}(\varepsilon(\textbf{x}), \varepsilon(\textbf{x}'))=\sigma^2_\varepsilon \cdot \mathbbm{1}(\textbf{x}=\textbf{x}')$, with $\mathbbm{1}(\cdot)$ being the indicator function.
 We suppose that $Y$ and $\varepsilon$ are independent.
 We define $Z = Y+\varepsilon$, which is a GP since the sum of two independent GPs is a GP. \\